 A portion of all FAFSA filers are selected for verification by the U.S. Department of Education.
 Verification may be for one or more of these items: income, household size, high school completion, or identity.

 This review process is not an indication that you did something wrong.
 It is simply a required, sample audit process to ensure accurate delivery of federal aid programs.

 Students need to complete required items outlined for them within the financial aid portal.
 Students are informed to review the financial aid portal via their "To Do" items.

-- New freshmen and undergraduate transfer students for fall 2022 see their "To Do" list within the Bearcat Portal.
+- Beginning with fall 2022, new undergraduate students can see their "To Do" list within the Bearcat Portal.

-- Any student can access their financial aid "To Do" items using Catalyst.
+- All students can access their financial aid "To Do" items using Catalyst.

 Students cannot benefit from non-scholarship aid until the verification process is complete.
 Any delay can cause the loss of eligibility for limited aid sources.
 Failure to complete verification prior to your last day of enrollment can result in total loss of aid eligibility.

 NOTE: Any federal, state, or institutional grants, work-study, or loans offered in awards prior to completing verification are subject to change based on verification.
 Determination of your award will be reviewed once all verification and other requirements are completed.